 The CTA dismissed the criminal action on the ground of prescription.
-In arriving at its decision, the CTA made reference to Section 281 of the Tax Code, as amended, which provides that all violations of any provision of the Tax Code shall prescribe after five (5) years counted from the day of the commission of
+In arriving at its decision, the CTA made reference to Section 281 of the Tax Code, as amended, which provides that all violations of any provision of the Tax Code shall prescribe after five (5) years counted from the day of the commission of the violation of the law, and if the same is not known at the time, from the discovery thereof and the institution of judicial proceedings for investigation and punishment.

 Since the period from the institution of judicial proceedings for investigation, which was on January 30, 2014 in this case, up to the filing of the information in court, which was on March 18, 2019 in this case, exceeds five (5) years, then the Government's right to file an action has prescribed.
 (People of the Philippines vs. Ulysses Palconet Consebido CTA Crim.
 Cases Nos.
-O-699 and O-701, May 7, 2019)
+0-699 and 0-701, May 7, 2019)